tjper/teleport/design.md

   jobworker-cli [global flags] start [flags] command...

 Flags:
-  --memory           maximum amount of memory a job can use --cpus             how much of the available CPU resources a job can use --device-write-bps limit write rate (bytes per second) to a device --device-read-bps  limit read rate (bytes per second) from a device
+  --memory           maximum amount of memory a job can use in bytes --cpus             how much of the available CPU resources a job can use --disk-write-bps   limit write rate (bytes per second) to disk --disk-read-bps    limit read rate (bytes per second) from disk

 ---